c3lang/c3-web/src/content/docs/references/docs/types.md

 ### Enum type inference

-When an `enum` is used in where the type can be inferred, like switch case-clauses or in variable assignment, it is allowed to drop the enum name:
+When an `enum` is used where the type can be inferred, like in switch case-clauses or in variable assignment, the enum name is not required:
 ```c3
 State process = WAITING; // State.WAITING is inferred.
 switch (process)